signaldust/bunny-jit/README.md

 Any source files in `src/` are linked to `build/bjit.a` and each `test/<name>.cpp` is compiled into a separate `bin/<name>` for testing purposes.
 After building you can use `bin/bjit` to test the library with the interactive front-end parser.
+If you add files, there's no need to touch the `Makefile` as it's all magic.

 We override `clang` for `CC` but if `BJIT_USE_CC` is defined, then this is used;
 use this if you don't want to use `clang` for some weird reason.
 If `BJIT_BUILDDIR`